Will it really protect you and your family? In one word: Yes. But, it's not for everyone….

 Aura Identity Theft Protection goes above and beyond for insurance, in a plan I’ve never seen before.

 At a baseline it’s pretty standard stuff. $1 million in coverage for all their customers that covers both stolen funds and expenses separately; lawyer’s fees and daycare costs aren’t going to cut into the up to $1 million you could get back in funds siphoned from accounts or invalid debts incurred.

 This is exactly what I expect from a top of the line service, and where it usually ends.

-Aura goes one step further though for their Ultra plan members.
-It covers up to $5 million in lost funds…and that is for each individual adult on the plan.
-So if you have a spouse on your family plan, both of you are covered for up to $5 million in lost funds, each.
+Aura goes one step further though.
+It covers up to $5 million in lost funds…and that is $1M for each individual adult on the plan.
+So if you have a spouse on your family plan, both of you are covered for up to $1 million in lost funds, each.

 A bit overkill for most people, but I don’t think anyone’s ever complained about getting too much insurance for a good price.

-Here we have what I’m pretty sure is why Aura was made in the first place.
+Here we have what I’m pretty sure is why Aura protection was made in the first place.